 TrackVia aims to help businesses understand this rapidly changing software landscape.
 We surveyed over 500 business and IT executives to learn more about their current enterprise software experiences.
 This report closely examines the challenges, priorities, frustrations and limitations executives face with their current software, and explores the emerging third generation of software.

-This unfortunate mirroring of priorities and challenges is also evident when you examine the unique challenges of business and IT executives.
-Business and IT executives report the same improvements they want to see from enterprise software.
+Business IT Business and IT executives report the same improvements they want to see from enterprise software.

 Legacy Software Is Hindering Growth